MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/index.md

 Automated UI testing relies heavily on being able to locate and interact with views on the screen.
 Xamarin.UITest addresses this requirement with two important sets of APIs that work with each other:

-1. *Actions* that can be performed on views &ndash; Xamarin.UITest provides APIs that allow a test to simulate common user actions such as tapping on the view, entering text, or swiping on the view.
+1. *Actions* that can be performed on views - Xamarin.UITest provides APIs that allow a test to simulate common user actions such as tapping on the view, entering text, or swiping on the view.
-2. *Queries* to locate views on the screen &ndash; Part of the Xamarin.UITest framework are APIs that will locate the views on a screen.
+2. *Queries* to locate views on the screen - Part of the Xamarin.UITest framework are APIs that will locate the views on a screen.
 Queries locate views at run time by inspecting attributes associated with the view and returning an object that the actions may work upon.
 Querying in such a manner is a powerful technique that allows tests to be written for user interfaces regardless of the screen size, orientation, or layout

 To help with writing tests, Xamarin.UITest provides a *read-eval-print-loop* ([*REPL*](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)).
 The REPL allows developers and testers to interact with a screen while the application is running and simplifies creating the queries.